-The 2017-18 women's tennis team advanced to the NCAA Quarterfinals for the second-straight year while the men's team reached the NCAA Round of 16.
+The 2016-17 women's tennis team reached the NCAA Quarterfinals for the second-straight year while the men's team reached the NCAA Round of 16.
 All told, six Maroon men earned All-America honors - Nicolas Chua, Erik Kerrigan, Ninan Kumar, David Liu, Max Hawkins and Tyler Raclin.
 Chua became the first UChicago men's tennis player to ever reach the NCAA semifinal round in singles, while Kerrigan and Kumar were the first UChicago men's doubles team to reach the semifinals.
 Ariana Iranpour made her third-straight appearance in the NCAA Singles draw and picked up ITA All-American status.

 In 2015-16, Tee guided both his men's and women's teams to the NCAA Quarterfinals.
 It was the first time in school history that both teams advanced that far in the postseason in the same season.
 UChicago's men reached the NCAA Semifinals for the second-straight year.
 A total of five Maroons qualified for the NCAA Singles and Doubles Championships - Nicolas Chua, David Liu, Ariana Iranpour, Rachel Kim and Lucy Tang.